-Heat 2 tbsp of odourless oil (we use vegetable or sunflower) in a large pan on medium heat.
+Heat 2 tablespoon of odourless oil (we use vegetable or sunflower) in a large pan on medium heat.
 Add the chopped onions and cook for 5 minutes until starting to soften, stirring frequently.

 Add the berbere, turmeric, cumin, ground cardamom seeds, garlic and ginger.
 Carry on cooking and stirring for another minute.

-Add tinned tomatoes, tomato paste and season with salt.
+Add tinned tomatoes and tomato paste and season with salt.
 Bring to the boil, then reduce heat to low.